weaveworks-experiments/fleeet/docs/rfc/001-rollouts-architecture.md

    - `SyncSet` as in set of syncs
    - `Assignment` as in assigment of configuration to clusters
    - `Rolloutment` as in silly mix of ROllout and Deployment
+   - perhaps `Module` should be renamed `Rollout`, since it describes to the application of a configuration at a version (though not the target)

  * People may wish to see the history of a rollout -- When did the rollout start?
 How did the last rollout go?
 One possibility is to keep a history in the status, like Deployment does.